• Skip to primary navigation

 chorizo risotto prawns seared scallops

-Normally risotto recipes specify using a finely chopped onion but I love making this risotto with leek instead.
+Normally risotto recipes specify using a finely chopped onion but I love making this risotto with finely chopped leek.

 Gradually, I've tried it with white wine - great!
 But try it instead with a splash of French Pastis (Ricard or Casanis - all makes of aniseed liqueur).
 Again, this is a fabulous combination.
 As long as there are no Italian risotto gendarmes around, we're fine!